omics-datascience/BioAPI/README.md

     Keep in mind:
     - If a gene passed in the body is not found in the database, it will not appear in the response.
     - If one of the fields for a gene has no value in the database, it will not appear in the response.
-    - Values for cancer types use the [OncoTree nomenclature](http://oncotree.mskcc.org/).

 ### Gene Ontology terms related to a list of genes